trampgeek/moodle-qtype_coderunner/README.md

 1. You make a complete backup of your existing server's database before attempting the upgrade.

-1. You export all your coderunner questions from the question database in Moodle XML format.
+1. You first export all your coderunner questions from the question database in Moodle XML format.

 Also, please feel free to contact the developer (richard.lobb@canterbury.ac.nz)